stripe/stripe-react-native/docs/api-reference/stripe.md

 ### Arguments

-- `items: CartSummaryItem[]` - cart items to be displayed in Apple Pay modal
+- `items: CartSummaryItem[]` - cart items to be displayed in Apple Pay sheet

 ### Return value